 How is technology changing healthcare provision in rural hospitals?

-Technological advancements are increasing access to, and quality of, healthcare services in rural communities.
+Technological advancements have the potential to increase access to, and the quality of, healthcare services in rural communities.
 These include two prominent examples:

 - Telehealth services – Telehealth services allow for the remote delivery of healthcare and information via telecommunications technology.
-According to The Role of Telehealth in an Evolving Health Care Environment, telehealth drives volume, increases quality, and reduces costs by lowering the rate of readmissions and emergency department visits.
+According to How Rural Hospitals Improve Value and Affordability, a 2019 issue brief by the American Hospital Association, telehealth services help improve access to specialty services, allow patients to stay in the community, reduce healthcare costs, and reduce rural provider burnout.
 For specific examples of how telehealth services are improving healthcare and quality in rural areas, see RHIhub's Telehealth Use in Rural Healthcare topic guide.